Myanmar shadow government raises $132m to oppose junta

 The debt does not pay interest and the capital will be repaid only when the democracy effort is successful.

 Funds were also raised through the auction of military-linked properties.
-While buyers will not have immediate access to the properties which they had successfully bid on and paid for, the NUG has promised they will be awarded the assets after the junta rule.
+While the successful bidders will not have immediate access to the properties which they have paid for, the NUG has promised that they will be awarded the assets after the junta’s rule is over.

 Among the real estate assets open for bids were two mansions owned by junta chief Min Aung Hlaing and military-seized properties, Mr Tin Tun Naing said at a press briefing on Sunday.

-The funds will be “effectively used in different sectors” to ensure positive results from the democracy fight in about a year, he said.
+The funds will be “effectively used in different sectors” to ensure positive results from the democracy fight in about a year, the shadow minister said.

 “To ensure the revolution will bear fruit in one year, we will make use of blockchain and cryptocurrencies to establish the Spring Development Bank by the end of next month,” he said.